Tranzakt/Visual-Laravel/DEV-ENVT.md

 - SqliteBrowser (an executable Sqlite database manager)

+#### Dev container performance

+The vast majority of files in a working Laravel installation are files pulled in by Composer or NPM and stored in seperate directories (like `vendor` or `node_modules`), or are temporary files created by Laravel (e.g. in `storage`).
+These files are NOT developer files, and are not stored in Git.
+With the primary VL repo stored on your PC, when you want to run either batch jobs (like Composer or NPM Run Build) or (perhaps more importantly) run Apache/PHP to run the VL app, the overhead of fetching large numbers of these files is very significant and makes things substantially slower.

-Note: For performance reasons, the `src\vendor` directory is ***NOT*** mapped into the Dev container, but instead uses a native docker volume, so the contents of the vendor directory on your local environment and that in the docker environment are different.
+So, for performance reasons, the Tranzakt team has taken the decision that the `src/vendor` and `src/node_module` directories are ***NOT*** mapped into the Dev container, and instead native docker volumes (which are 100s of times faster) are mapped over these directories.
+**This means that the contents of these two directories will differ between your local environment and the docker environment.**
-This should not be a problem in practice since the `vendor` directory contains only downloaded files that are used by the IDE, composer and apache, and is not stored in Git.
+This should not be a problem in practice since these directories contain only internet sourced files that are used only by the IDE Intellisense, Composer/NPM and Apache, are not stored in Git and can be easily recreated by Composer and NPM.

+In theory, the `src/storage` directory (or the `src/storage/framework` subdirectory) is also potentially a candidate for a docker volume, however these do not have the same volume of reads and writes as the other two and so (for the moment at least) these have been left mapped back into the local environment.

 ### Service Containers